lukors/channel_shuffle/document/readme.txt

-Made by Lukas Orsvärn, direct feedback to me at http://orsvarn.com The Game Assembly
+Made by Lukas Orsvärn, send feedback and find the latest verison at http://orsvarn.com, or just send an email to lukas@orsvarn.com.

+Made during my time at
+The Game Assembly